 When is it?

 Tuesdays 15:30 – 17:30, starting Tuesday 10th September, for 12 sessions until 3rd December (excluding half-term 22nd October)

 Who runs the club?

 Wild Child is run by Samuel Markusse, a local drama therapist and qualified Forest School practitioner with many years of childcare experience.
 Sam has been involved in the children’s activities at Paradise Co-operative for four years.
 His trained team are DBS checked and experienced in childcare.

 He is joined by Asia, who has a degree in Education and many years of experience working in a forest setting.

 Drinks and snacks are included.

 How much does it cost?

-The term costs £120 per child.
-This includes costs for our leaders and workshop teachers, hiring the space, drinks and snacks, resources and also supports our ability to offer 2 bursary places children who need them.
+The term costs £150 per child (£12.50 per two hour session).
+This includes costs for our leaders and workshop teachers, hiring the space, drinks and snacks, resources and also supports our ability to offer two FREE bursary places to local children who need them.

 for more information and to book, please e-mail firstname.lastname@example.org.